brnl/pure-favorite-projects-manager/README.md

 For support, issues, or feature requests, please open an issue in the GitHub project.

 ## License
-This project is licensed under the GPL v3 License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v3 (GPLv3) - see the [LICENSE](LICENSE) file for details.

+## Disclaimer
+This add-on is an independent project and is not officially associated with the Pure time writing web interface.
+Users should be aware of their organization's policies regarding the use of browser extensions and custom scripts.